MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-onedrive-error-message.md

 5. Select **More classic features**.
 6. Under **Classic site collections page**, select **Open**.
 7. Select the site that you're sharing from, and then click **Sharing** in the ribbon.
-8. Under **Site collection additional settings**, remove the domain that you want to share with from the list of denied domains.
+8. Under **Site collection additional settings**, remove the domain that you want to share with from the list of blocked domains.
 Alternatively, you can turn off domain filtering by clearing the **Limit external sharing using domains**. check box.
 9. Click **Save**.

 Try sharing again.